margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** joy, belly, medicine, shriek, howl, merriment, rejoice, burst

 ## Silence ##
-THe beauty of silence, of quiet.
+The beauty of silence, of quiet.
 It hushes the noise all around.
 It's the peace in the storm, the calm, uplifted thought above the sea of troubles.
 In quietude is the grace of a still heart.